Disappearance of Morgan Nick: Later developments

 On January 15, 2002, police conducted a dig on a private piece of land in Booneville, Arkansas, after they received a tip that claimed Nick might have been buried there.
 The tip was "so specific" that police decided to dig; a police dog was also used in the search.
-Police ended the investigation at 9:30 pm and said they did not intend to return to the property.
+Police ended the investigation at 9:30 p.m. and said they did not intend to return to the property.

-On November 15, 2010, federal investigators searched a vacant house in Spiro, Oklahoma for DNA evidence that could show Nick had once been in the house.
+On November 15, 2010, federal investigators searched a vacant house in Spiro, Oklahoma, for DNA evidence that could show Nick had once been in the house.
 On December 18, 2017, investigators returned to the house to conduct another search after they received a tip about the case.
 Cadaver dogs alerted investigators to a well on the property, which they said was the "center of the investigation".
 The search was called off on December 19, after no evidence was found.

-As of 2021, new leads in Nick's disappearance continue to be received and "investigated at the local state and federal level".
+As of 2021, new leads in Nick's disappearance continue to be received and "investigated at the local, state, and federal levels".

 In November 2021, police named Billy Jack Lincks as a person of interest in their investigation.
-Lincks, who died in 2000, drove a red pickup truck that had been the focus on their investigation since the beginning in 1995.
+Lincks, who died in prison in 2000, drove a red pickup truck that had been the focus on their investigation since the beginning in 1995.
 The FBI said that fibers found in the truck were a close match for those from Morgan's t-shirt.

+On September 30, 2024, the Alma police chief stated that there had been a "significant development" in the case and a press conference would take place the following day.
+On October 1, the Alma police department confirmed that new DNA evidence linked a member of the Nick family to the interior of a red truck once belonging to Lincks.
+Alma Police Chief Jeff Pointer stated that the lab report "strongly indicates that Morgan had been in the truck."

 Aftermath

-In 1996, Colleen Nick started the Morgan Nick Foundation, which helps parents cope with the disappearances of children, and helps prevent children from going missing.
-Her case was featured on both Unsolved Mysteries and America's Most Wanted, while Morgan's family and the foundation were featured in 2005 on Extreme Makeover: Home Edition after the family's house was damaged in a water heater explosion.
+In 1996, Colleen Nick founded the Morgan Nick Foundation, which helps parents cope with the disappearances of children, and helps prevent children from going missing.
+Her case was featured on Unsolved Mysteries and America's Most Wanted, while Morgan's family and the foundation were featured in 2005 on Extreme Makeover: Home Edition after the family's house was damaged in a water heater explosion.

-The AMBER Alert service is named the Morgan Nick Amber Alert in the state of Arkansas.
+The Amber alert service is named the Morgan Nick Amber Alert in the state of Arkansas.

 In August 2012, Tonya Smith and James Monhart, two previously convicted felons, were arrested for computer fraud after attempting to assume the identity of Morgan Nick.

-In February 2023, Still Missing Morgan, a four part ABC News Studios docuseries executive produced by Ridley Scott, was released on Hulu.